CarrickC/COMP90024-23S1-A2/README.md

 crawler

-The "crawler" directory is dedicated to the web crawling component of this project.
-Web crawling is a method used to extract data from websites, and in this project, it's used to gather relevant information from external sources.
+The "crawler" directory is dedicated to the web crawling component of this project for harvesting Mastodon data.

 frontend/my-app